ODIN-fire/odin-rs/odin_share/doc/odin_share.md

 The abstraction should also support larger data sets that require disk storage, caches and query mechanisms.
 Since our data model is simple we constrain queries to [glob pattern searches](https://en.wikipedia.org/wiki/Glob_(programming)) which are supported by the specialized `glob_.._iter()` iterators.

+`SharedStoreValueConstraints` reflects the need to serialize/deserialize store content, send items as messages and to use store trait objects from async code.

 ## Server-side `SharedStore` sharing via `SharedStoreActor`